tabman83/recipes/raspberry-pi-static-address.md

 raspberry-pi-static-address
 ====
-How to set a static IP address on the Raspberry Pi
+How to set a static IP address on the Raspberry Pi.

+This is valid from Raspbian Jessie (v.
+8) on.

 ```
 sudo nano /etc/dhcpcd.conf